FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-original | The original value of the date as supplied by the contributor. | string formal | The standardized [formal value](#formal-values) of the date, formatted per GEDCOM X Date Format specification. | string
+original | The original value of the date as supplied by the contributor. | string formal | The standardized [formal value](#formal-values) of the date, formatted per GEDCOM X Date Format specification. | [GEDCOM X Date](https://github.com/FamilySearch/gedcomx/blob/master/specifications/date-model-specification.md)

 <a id="conclusion-place"/>